bevvvvv/STAT184OverwatchAnalysis/README.md

 # Findings
 The machine learning model can currently only predict within 400 SR on average.
 I believe that if I scrape a lot more records this will improve, since I saw an improvement using 8,000 training rows versus 6,500 rows.

+One of the reasons I only had 10k records was the insanely inefficient scraping that took palce.
+I hope to find a more efficient method to then scrape everything and run it through the model again.